bodwood/Mr.-Roger-s-Neighborhood/README.md

 getUserNum(userNum);
 Expected Output: "0, Beep!, Boop!, Won't you be my neighbor?, 4, 5, 6, 7, 8, 9, Beep!, Beep!, Beep!, Beep!, Beep!";

+Test: "This should return Boop! if a 2 is present after 1 of the same number (i.e. 12)"
+Code:
+const userNum = 12;
+getUserNum(userNum);
+Expected Output: "0 Beep!
+Boop!
+3 4 5 6 7 8 9 Beep!
+Beep!
+Boop!";